alsash110/comm-2216-obs/docs/users/users.md

 ---

-There are two types of user accounts in Linux, regular user and _root user_.
-Linux system starts with _one root user_ (User Id 0) and additional users are created following the initial setup.
+There are two types of user accounts in Linux, regular users and the _root user_.

+Linux operating system supports _one root user_ (User Id 0) with additional users created following the initial setup.
 Linux can support up to 4294967296 users, each with their own home directory and permissions.
-This means one user can not access another users files, unless they are the root user.
+By default, one user can not access another users files, unless they are the root user.
 These permissions can be altered through _user permissions_, _group permissions_, as well as _file permissions_.

 The _root user_ has full privileges over the system so care must be taken when you are doing anything with the root user account.

-This section goes over the steps to create a new regular user.
+This section goes over how to create a new user and assigning certain privileges to those users.

-While using Linux you may want to create new user accounts for a number of different reasons.

-You may create as many users as you like as well as assigning certain privileges to those users.

 You are going to learn the `adduser`, `moduser`, and some `sudo` commands.

 ---